Bcicenas/personal_manager/README.md

 Simple web application to manage your tasks, shoppings lists and more

 # To do list

+# Work in Progress
  - Registration using email
  - Registration Notifications
- - Allow only strong passwords
- - Shopping lists in Dashboard

-# Work in Progress
- - Shopping lists in Dashboard

 # Done Tasks
  - Basic FrontEnd